psidnell/ofplugins/README.md

 **Select Template**: This action expands the selected template project.
 The selected project must contain at least one variable or an error will be generated.
 This is a precaution against accidental selection of a non template project.

-While selection is possible on MacOS and iPadOS, it's currently not possible to select a project in OmniFocus on iOS.
+While selection of a project is possible on MacOS and iPadOS, it's currently not possible in OmniFocus on iOS.
 See **Choose Template**.

 **Choose Template**: This action scans OmniFocus for projects with variables in their title, and allows one to be selected for expansion.